 After writing a cheque, you should always record all the details down (there’s a page in your cheque book meant for that purpose).
 This is to keep track in case any discrepancy occurs.

-Crossing the cheque carry the meaning of the words “for account payee only”.
+Crossing the cheque carries the meaning of the words “for account payee only”.

 Crossed cheques cannot be encashed.
 This means that if any random person on the street picks up the cheque, they cannot receive the money in cash.